 If you are looking to see alligators and experience the swamps of Louisiana you can take a boat tour within the park.

-Other sites include a historic battlefield, beautiful wetland forests, history of New Orleans French Quarter, and more.
+Other sites include a historic battlefield, beautiful wetland forests, the history of the New Orleans French Quarter, and more.
 The Acadian Cultural Center is located in Lafayette and tells the story of the Acadian People.

 The Wetlands Acadian Cultural Center is located in Thibodaux and focuses on Cajun life in the Bayous.